-Our parish is starting an exciting new ministry that seeks to welcome and include parishioners of all abilities into active participation.
+Our parish is starting an exciting new ministry that seeks to welcome and include individuals of all abilities to convey a sense of belonging.
 We extend a warm and heartfelt invitation to all of our parishioners to join this new ministry.
 The goals of the ministry are:

-- accessibility-surveying the needs of our parish community and providing the necessary accommodations so parishioners of all abilities can participate in worship, ministries, social events and leadership roles - communication-conveying that all are welcome to participate through our print, internet, verbal and nonverbal communications - affirmation-personally inviting parishioners with disabilities to participate in parish activities.
+- accessibility-surveying the needs of our parish and school community and providing the necessary accommodations so parishioners and students of all abilities can participate in worship, ministries, social events and leadership roles - communication-conveying that all are welcome to participate through our print, internet, verbal and nonverbal communications - affirmation-personally inviting individuals with disabilities to participate. - Belonging-move beyond inclusion to belonging so the people of all abilities feel welcomed, known, accepted, cared for, befriended and needed in our community of faith.

 If you are interested in joining this ministry or if you have any needs or concerns, please contact (name of TEAM Belong minister) at (phone number) or (email address).
 Our first ministry meeting will be on (day and date) at (time) in the (location).
 All are welcome to attend.
-For more information about TEAM Belong, a partnership between the Archdiocese of Chicago and Pathways.org, visit www.teambelong.org.
+For more information about TEAM Belong, a partnership between the Archdiocese of Chicago and Pathways.org, visit www.TEAMBelong.org.